We are a Green Flag Eco School!

-- St Helen's achieved Healthy Schools Bronze award in May 2014, Silver Award in April 2015 and are working towards the Gold Award.
+St Helen's achieved Healthy Schools Bronze award in May 2014, Silver Award in April 2015 and continue to maintain this.

 - Our Mini Vinnies group work alongside our school council to highlight a range of issues from around the world.